applied-systems-biology/J2O/README.md

 ### PARAMETER CONFIGURATION

 This section contains the input fields of the parameters that are defined as reference parameters within the .jip file.
-Depending on the node and parameter type that is referenced, the input fields accept integers, floats or strings as input.
+Nodes with a predefined set of valid options will have a dropdown menu to choose from.
+Other nodes will accept strings, integers or floats as input depending on the node type.
 When hovering the **?** the plugin will display a tooltip with the description of the respective parameter (if it was set in the [project overview](https://jipipe.hki-jena.de/documentation/project-overview.html)).

 Below this section you will find the **Start JIPipeRunner** button to execute the selected .jip file.